 Visual Cues for Audio Events: Text or other visual indicators of audio events.
 This mirrors audio indicators of progress in the game with a corresponding visual indication.

-Mario Kart 8 Deluxe has no accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+Mario Kart 8 Deluxe has 1 accessibility feature for Communication which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 System Accessibility Settings

 In addition to the accessibility features provided in the game, you can also use system-wide accessibility settings:

 Nintendo Switch has some built-in features, including a lockable zoom, that can be used on all games.

 iOS has a very extensive suite of accessibility settings including ways to navigate with voice and comprehensive screen reading, though most of the features don't work with games.